sirdagor/recruitment-task/Readme.md

-# Project Name Readme
+# Invoices Readme

-This repository contains the source code for the **Project Name** application.
+This repository contains the source code for the **Invoices** application.
 It provides a set of Docker-based commands to initialize, run, and test the application.
 The application is built using PHP and Symfony.

 ## Prerequisites